 Anti-racism

-The goal of the Anti-Racism Hallmark is to suggest research and interventions to combat racism at both the interpersonal and structural levels, with government, community organisations and businesses.
+The Anti-Racism HRI is researching interventions to combat racism at both the interpersonal and structural levels, with government, community and businesses.

 About